-It has been 6 mths since Hunter was diagnosed with Opsoclonus Myoclonus Syndrome.
+Here is Another Update From December 12, 2017.
+It has been 6 mths since Hunter has gotten sick.
 It has been a LONG HARD road.
 I cannot even describe how hard it is to watch him, day in and day out.

 Our attending physician (pediatric neurologist), spent a lot of time with us, today and for that, I am grateful.
 He listened to my fears, we talked things through, he was as encouraging as he can be with me and he is wonderful with Hunter.
-This disease is 1 in 10 million…………most doctors, nurses, ERs, or pediatric neurologists never see this in their lifetime and there is no cure because we don’t always know the reason for onset.
-Most times is neuroblastoma that is encapsulated within the chest cavity.
-It can and is removed but it does not stop the symptoms.
+This is a 1 in 5 million condition.
+Most doctors, nurses, ERs, or pediatric neurologists never see this in their lifetime.
+There is no cure because we don’t always know the reason for onset.

 There is a treatment that we are adding.
 ACTH (a mega type steroid that helps your body to produce the hormone cortisol).
 It is a beast.
-Side effects sucks.
-We will do that in combination with IViG (immunotherapy) and Rituximab (chemo).
+Side effects suck.
+We will do that in combination with IVIG (immunotherapy) and Rituximab (chemo).
 We start this new drug in January, so we shall see.
-It is hard to administer (IM shot) and it is hard to get off of.
-The longer my son has these OMS symptoms, the more it takes affect on his brain and causes permanent damage.
+This med is hard to administer (IM shot).
+Sadly, it is hard to get off of, as well.
+The longer my son has these Opsoclonus Myoclonus Syndrome symptoms, the more it takes effect on his brain and causes permanent damage.

 God is good….even in times of trials and pain.
-He is teaching me.
-He is refining me.
-He is telling me that I do not control every aspect of life and I cannot control OMS, but He can because He is bigger.
+He is teaching me, refining me, and He is telling me that I do not control every aspect of life.
+I cannot control Hunter’s condition, but He can because He is bigger.
+Any questions, please ask!